 Adult Neurology Residency (Florida)

-The Adult Neurology Residency at Mayo Clinic in Florida integrates extensive practical exposure to all aspects of current clinical neurology, with a firm grounding in underlying scientific principles and methods of clinical investigation.
+The Adult Neurology Residency at Mayo Clinic's campus in Jacksonville, Florida, integrates extensive practical exposure to all aspects of current clinical neurology, with a firm grounding in underlying scientific principles and methods of clinical investigation.

-This training program will help prepare you for neurological practice by exposing you to the rapidly expanding body of neuroscience information and the human nervous system.
+This training program helps prepare you for neurological practice by exposing you to the rapidly expanding body of neuroscience information and the human nervous system.

 The four-year Adult Neurology Residency offers: